-Use this 15-minute Kids Sunday School Lesson: Labor Day to help kids discover the importance of work and rest.
+Use this 15-minute elementary Sunday school lesson about Labor Day to help kids discover the importance of work and rest.
 Find more great Sunday school lessons to help kids grow in their faith.

-1. Work Zone Decorate your classroom door with a yellow, diamond-shaped sign that says “Work Zone.”
+Decorate your classroom door with a yellow, diamond-shaped sign that says “Work Zone.”
 Hand each child a paint brush.
-Have buckets of water ready and *say: I have a huge job for you.
+Have buckets of water ready and say: I have a huge job for you.
 We’re going to “paint” the walls outside the church.
-We have five minutes to get as much done as we can-let’s go!
+We have five minutes to get as much done as we can.
+Let’s go!